Measuring and Reporting Value at Risk

 - S&P 500 daily volatility: 1.2%

-- IV daily volatility: 2%
+- Implied volatility daily volatility: 2%

-Delta VaR (linear): = Net delta × Spot × Spot volatility × z = 23,000 × $1.00 × 1.2% × 1.65 = $455,400
+The calculation: Delta VaR = Net delta × Spot price × Spot volatility × z-score = 23,000 × $1.00 × 1.2% × 1.65 = $455,400

-Vega VaR: = Net vega × IV volatility × z = $20,000 × 2% × 1.65 = $660
+The calculation: Vega VaR = Net vega × IV volatility × z-score = $20,000 × 2% × 1.65 = $660

-Historical VaR Analysis
+Historical VaR Cross-Check

-| Percentile | Historical P/L | Implied Daily VaR |
+| Percentile | Historical P&L | Implied Daily VaR |

 |---|---|---|